speciationgenomics/speciationgenomics.github.io/_pages/SLiM_tutorial.md

 This tutorial was written by Henry North for the 2021 course.

-SLiM is software for forward-time simulation.
-You can read about SLiM and eidos, the language that SLiM operates in, in the [SLiM manual](http://rmarkdown.rstudio.com).
+SLiM is software for forward-time simulation of genetic data.
+You can read about SLiM and Eidos, the language that SLiM operates in, in the [SLiM manual](https://github.com/MesserLab/SLiM/releases/download/v4.0.1/SLiM_Manual.pdf).
 There is also a [detailed online tutorial](http://benhaller.com/workshops/workshops.html) on how SLiM works.
-Here a short lecture on [SLiM](https://github.com/speciationgenomics/data/blob/master/SLiM_slides.pdf).
+Here the slides of a short lecture on [SLiM](https://github.com/speciationgenomics/data/blob/master/SLiM_slides.pdf).